franklynux/jenkins-pipeline-with-helm-integration/README.md

 Before starting, ensure you have the following installed:

-- **Operating System**: Windows, Linux, or macOS *Note: This project would run on a dedicated Ubuntu (Linux) `t.3 small` EC2 instance on AWS.
-The below tools would be installed and configured on the same dedicated server.*
+- **Operating System**: Windows, Linux, or macOS.

+  *Note: This project would involve steps to create and deploy a helm chart on Kubernetes using EKS on both a local machine and on a dedicated Ubuntu (Linux) `t.3 small` EC2 instance for the Jenkins Server.
+The below tools are required to be installed and configured on both environments.*

 - **Jenkins**: Version 2.375 or later
 - **Helm**: Version 3.0 or later
 - **AWS CLI**: Installed and configured